 Step 5: Describe your mission, values, and benefits

 This section is where you persuade potential candidates to apply to your vacant job position.
-You should clearly describe your childcare center’s mission, values, and other benefits you offer your staff.
+Clearly describe your childcare center’s mission, values, and other benefits you offer your staff.

 90-day onboarding checklist for childcare workers

-A staff onboarding checklist for childcare centers is a helpful resource to have during the hiring process.
+After hiring staff for your childcare center, creating a well-structured and comprehensive onboarding process sets the stage for a smooth transition and helps new hires acclimate to their roles and responsibilities.
 An onboarding checklist saves you time and ensures you don’t leave out critical considerations during the onboarding process.
 Below we elaborate on why childcare staff onboarding is critical for your childcare business within the first 90 days:

-- It prevents the early resignation of childcare workers.
+• It prevents the early resignation of childcare workers.
 The onboarding process aligns expectations, preventing unnecessary misunderstandings between you and your employees.
+It also equips your new staff members with the necessary knowledge and tools to provide quality care.

-- It helps childcare workers determine how their purpose aligns with the company.
-Childcare workers perform optimally when they understand how their skills, interests, and job responsibilities align with the company’s vision and contribute to the overall success of the business.
+• It helps employees determine how their purpose aligns with the company.
+Employees perform optimally when they understand how their skills, interests, and job responsibilities align with the company’s vision and contribute to the overall success of the business.

 The childcare workers' 90-day onboarding process

-Now that you know how the onboarding process is important for your childcare business's success, let’s dive into how to conduct the process in 90 days.
+Now that you know why the onboarding process is important for your childcare business's success, let’s dive into how to conduct the process in 90 days.

 1. 0-30 days (first month)

-The first month is the perfect time to introduce your new childcare workers to the company, its values, mission, strategies, and vision.
-It’s also an opportunity for your new childcare workers to establish if their values align with yours.
+The first month is the perfect time to introduce your new childcare staff to the company, its values, mission, strategies, and vision.
+It’s also an opportunity for your new employees to establish if their values align with yours.
 Studies reveal that sharing company values with new employees builds camaraderie and a shared interest in success.

-You should also discuss expectations from both parties besides sharing your vision, mission, values, and strategies.
-Ensure your new childcare workers understand their roles and your expectations.
+Discuss expectations from both parties besides sharing your vision, mission, values, and strategies.
+Ensure your new employees understand their roles and your expectations.
 This way, you’ll prevent unnecessary misunderstandings along the way.

 2. 30-60 days (second month)

-The second month is a milestone for your new childcare workers.
-They should be more comfortable with your childcare business goals, objectives, and other expectations.
+The second month is a milestone for your new hires.
+They will be more comfortable with your childcare business goals, objectives, and other expectations.
 But you can still make them more effective by:

 3. 60-90 days (third month)

 The third month is the peak of the onboarding process.
-Your new childcare workers should be more confident, assertive, and fully aligned with the role and expectations.
+Your new employees will be more confident, assertive, and fully aligned with their roles and expectations.
 The onboarding process at this time involves:

 Hiring childcare workers FAQs